suprafly/knodes/README.txt

 	- Simple interfce for browsing tags
 	- Simple interface for inputting knodes

+Tag Syntax:
+    - No tags with spaces are permited
+    - Space are treated ad seperators between tags
+    - Tags can be comma seperated or space seperated
+    - Any string coming before :: is considered to be the name of the knode

 Database Structure:
 	- flat file db, using xml